Thejo96/alx-zero_day/0x03-git/README.md

-My fisrt git task in new ubuntu
+My first git task (whatever you want to write shaa)